DanWilliams24/DanWilliams24.github.io/_pages/about.md

 ---

-Hi, My name is Daniel.
-I am a PhD student at Princeton and current GEM Fellow working on using machine learning to tackle challenges in physics and clean energy, co-advised by Dr. Ryan Adams and Dr. Egemen Kolemen at the Laboratory for Intelligent Probabilistic Systems (LIPS) and Plasma Control Laboratory.
+Hi, my name is Daniel.
+I am a PhD student at Princeton researching machine learning, physics, and clean energy, co-advised by Dr. Ryan Adams and Dr. Egemen Kolemen at the Laboratory for Intelligent Probabilistic Systems (LIPS) and Plasma Control Laboratory.
 In 2024, I completed my BS in Computer Science (2024) at the University of Maryland, Batimore County (UMBC) as a Meyerhoff Scholar.

 My research background is in the energy sector.
 During Summer 2024, I conducted Large Language model (LLM+RAG) research to help maintain aging hydro-electric plants at Oakridge National Laboratory.
 I have also previously conducted award-winning fusion and fission research at Princeton Plasma Physics Laboratory (PPPL) and Massachusetts Institute Of Technology (MIT) respectively.
 Additionally, I have published research on ethical hacking during my time at Johns Hopkins Applied Physics Laboratory.